ava/use-http/README.md

 <details open><summary><b>Pagination + <code>Provider</code></b></summary>

 The `onNewData` will take the current data, and the newly fetched data, and allow you to merge the two however you choose.
-In the example below
+In the example below, we are appending the new todos to the end of the current todos.

 ```jsx
 import useFetch, { Provider } from 'use-http'